Mithadar

 Mithadar (میٹھادر) is one of the neighbourhoods of Saddar Town in Karachi, Sindh, Pakistan, and comprises the oldest part of Karachi that was once encircled by a wall.
 Mithadar and the adjacent community of Kharadar together form what is regarded as the original core of Karachi.

 Etymology

-'Mithadar' literally means Sweet Gate in both Sindhi and Hindi, in reference to the potable, non-saline waters of the Lyari River.
+Mithadar literally means Sweet Gate in both Sindhi and Urdu, in reference to the potable, non-saline waters of the Lyari River.

 Location

 The neighborhood is bordered by Kharadar, Jodia Bazar, and Lyari Town across Embankment Road.
 The area also at one time was on the banks of the Lyari River, until it shifted course in the 19th century.
 The combined area of Mithadar and Kharadar is approximately 35 square kilometers.